What is Suspended Driving?

 - Been charged with various traffic offences (including Mid Range PCA or High Range PCA, burnouts or hoon driving, driving in a manner dangerous, predatory driving or drug driving).

-What are the penalties for suspended driving?
+What are the penalties for suspended driving in NSW?

 If you are convicted, you will have a disqualification period imposed and you may even face a prison sentence.